Content Marketing Strategist

-3. Crafting a stronger origin story.
-We explore the back story of your brand or organisation and whether it is clear, compelling and evolving to stay relevant to your target market.
-We look at what key personalities in your organisation could be featured and what storylines relate to your broader brand story.
+We explore the back story of your brand or organisation, making sure that it’s clear, compelling and relevant to your target market.
+We look at what key personalities in your organisation can be featured and what storylines can contribute to your broader brand story.

-4. Exploration of search engine opportunities.
-Working with SEO specialists (or doing it yourself), we explore keyword niches to meet your marketing objectives that your organisation isn’t already dominating, in order to draw new, smart-targeted prospects to your organisation.
+Working with SEO specialists (or doing it yourself), we explore keyword niches to meet your marketing objectives.
+We focus on those that your organisation isn’t already dominating, in order to draw new, targeted prospects to your organisation.

-- Determining your content marketing team members.
+- Determining who your content marketing team is.
 At a minimum, these would include writers, graphic designers, and a project manager.
 Ideally, these would also include a videographer, audiographer and SEO specialist.

 - Training for your content team members to ensure they understand and can follow your content marketing strategic plan.